brandon-carlisle/git-vault/A Closer Look at Functions in JavaScript.md

 Any function always has access to the variable enviroment of the execution context in which the function was created.
 Closure: Variable enviroment attached to the function, exactly as it was at the time and place the function was created.

+JavaScript first looks for variables in a closure before the scope chain (has priority).